-Because the Republic of Turkey was founded as a homeland for Turks, any recognition of linguistic, ethnic, or religious rights for minority populations was considered threatening to the nation's unity.
-Consequently, the Turks ensured that the 1923 them, the Kurds rebelled in 1925, 1930, and 1937-8.
+Because the Republic of Turkey was founded as a homeland

+for Turks. anv recognition of linguistic. ethnic. or reliaious riahts for minority populations considered was threatening to the nation's unity.
+Consequently. the Turks ensured that the

+1923 Treaty of Lausanne denied the minority Kurds an autonomous homeland, while granting minorities no recognition in the early Republic.
+Resentful of the government's efforts to forcibly assimilate them, the Kurds rebelled in 1925, 1930, and 1937-8.
 While the military regularly quelled these uprisings, often with enormous loss of life, the place of the Kurds in Turkish society remained a controversial topic over the decades.